-Consistent with FY 2023, reporting entities will find three available approaches to reporting site-based expenditures in IWAS:
+Consistent with prior years, reporting entities will find three available approaches to reporting site-based expenditures in IWAS:

 - ISBE IWAS Online Tool: Users upload an expense template and use advanced filtering to allocate expenditures.
 Site-level expenditures are calculated entirely within IWAS.
-More than 65% of districts used this tool to submit their FY 2023 reports.
-ISBE will produce SLFS data on behalf of most districts that use the online tool in FY 2024. - 2.
+More than 75% of districts used this tool to submit their FY 2024 reports.
+ISBE will produce SLFS data on behalf of most districts that use the online tool. - 2.
 Vendor Reports: Some accounting systems produce site-level spending figures on behalf of districts.
 Users may enter the required data from these reports either through an Excel template or manually through an Add/Edit screen.
-Districts that use this approach for SBER will need to separately complete and report SLFS data to ISBE.
-(See the Appendix for more information.) - 3.
-Off-Sheet Calculations: Reporting entities may conduct independent calculation to determine per-pupil expenditures at each site.
-As with figures derived from vendor reports, users may submit their data in IWAS through an Excel template or manually through the Add/Edit screen.
-Districts that use this approach for SBER will need to separately complete and report SLFS data to ISBE.
-(See the Appendix for more information.)
+Districts that use this approach for SBER will need to